ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/mobile-app-development/recommended target="_blank" rel="noopener noreferrer">App Development</a></h1>
 <h3>1.
-How to Start Coding From Zero (No Experience?
-No Problem.
-Here’s Your Roadmap.) - <a href="https://medium.com/@contact.webpulse007/how-to-start-coding-from-zero-no-experience-no-problem-heres-your-roadmap-b667a3fafd17?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Advanced Kotlin Part 14: Nested and Inner Classes in Kotlin - <a href="https://medium.com/@kishorramani/advanced-kotlin-part-14-nested-and-inner-classes-in-kotlin-1e9faf721a00?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `AXON (Advanced X Operations Network)`**
+✍️ **posted by `Kishor Ramani`**

-<blockquote>“A beginner-friendly roadmap to go from zero to your first project in 30 days.”
+<blockquote>Kotlin supports both nested classes and inner classes.
+Understanding the difference is crucial!
 Continue reading on Medium »</blockquote>

 <h3>2.
-Why I Stopped Using Callbacks in Android and Switched to Flow + ViewModel Events - <a href="https://medium.com/@baharudinmaulana78/why-i-stopped-using-callbacks-in-android-and-switched-to-flow-viewmodel-events-c9425c91a11c?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+AI DePIN XForge Phone — Experience of building the project - <a href="https://blog.forgesoft.ai/ai-depin-xforge-phone-experience-of-building-the-project-4ceef903ed61?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rudy DevKits`**
+✍️ **posted by `Dmitriy P`**

-<blockquote>Not because it’s trendy.
-Because my sanity was at stake.
+<blockquote>We spent tons of time in China, traveling between factories and facilities.
+What was the result of it?
+How deep is the rabbit hole?
-Continue reading on Medium »</blockquote>
+Continue reading on #FORGESOFT »</blockquote>

 <h3>3.
-TurboQuant in AI Apps: A New Era of Performance & Scale - <a href="https://rohan05.medium.com/turboquant-in-ai-apps-a-new-era-of-performance-scale-2359c7cbb64a?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Top Verified IT Service Providers for Businesses in 2026 - <a href="https://c2creview.medium.com/top-verified-it-service-providers-for-businesses-in-2026-c0d3b97d8f2f?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rohan Kumar`**
+✍️ **posted by `C2C Review`**

-<blockquote>We are entering a transformative phase in artificial intelligence where performance, scalability, and efficiency are no longer optional —…
+<blockquote>Open five vendor sites in 2026, and they can sound almost identical.
+That’s the problem.
+Businesses now need help with AI, cloud…
 Continue reading on Medium »</blockquote>

 <h3>4.
-How to Offer Mobile Apps to Your Web Design Clients (Without Learning Mobile Dev) - <a href="https://medium.com/@webvify.app/how-to-offer-mobile-apps-to-your-web-design-clients-without-learning-mobile-dev-f784a1744ac6?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Cursor vs Claude Code for Flutter: Which One in 2026? - <a href="https://medium.com/@umairsyedahmed282/cursor-vs-claude-code-for-flutter-which-one-in-2026-f286857e538e?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Webvify - Web To App using WebView`**
+✍️ **posted by `Syed Umair Ahmed`**

-<blockquote>You just finished building a great website for your client.
-It looks good on mobile, loads fast, and they love it.
-Then they ask: “Can you…
+<blockquote>Honest comparison of Cursor and Claude Code for Flutter development in 2026.
+Updated pricing, real task comparisons, credit-based billing…
 Continue reading on Medium »</blockquote>

 <h3>5.
-Linux vs Windows for Developers: I Switched — Here’s the Truth - <a href="https://medium.com/@olateju202/linux-vs-windows-for-developers-i-switched-heres-the-truth-7bce96b91581?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Choose a Mobile App Development Company in 2026? - <a href="https://medium.com/@kaushikvikas/how-to-choose-a-mobile-app-development-company-in-2026-what-enterprise-healthcare-and-physical-c7648870d815?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Olateju Olamide Emmanuel`**
+✍️ **posted by `Vikas Kaushik`**

-<blockquote>“I got tired of fighting my development environment more than my actual code.
-So I switched.”
+<blockquote>The conference room is cold from over-air-conditioning, the kind that exists in every corporate building between the fourteenth and…
 Continue reading on Medium »</blockquote>

+<h3>6.
+AI to Your Flutter App: Claude, Gemini & On-Device ML - <a href="https://medium.com/@umairsyedahmed282/ai-to-your-flutter-app-claude-gemini-on-device-ml-6ac0f3fcf012?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Syed Umair Ahmed`**

+<blockquote>Step-by-step guide to adding AI in Flutter.
+Claude API with Dio, Gemini 2.5 Flash via Firebase AI Logic, on-device ML with TFLite.
+All…
+Continue reading on Medium »</blockquote>

+<h3>7.
+Ditch the App Store Wait: Building a Server-Driven UI in React Native  - <a href="https://medium.com/@spikey.devil123/ditch-the-app-store-wait-building-a-server-driven-ui-in-react-native-2235587a9705?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Avilash`**

+<blockquote>Ever pushed a tiny UI fix — like correcting a typo or changing a banner — and then… waited.
+And waited.
+For app store approval.
+Continue reading on Medium »</blockquote>

+<h3>8.
+DXB APPS — Leading Automotive App Development Company in UAE - <a href="https://medium.com/@mmeriem7287/dxb-apps-leading-automotive-app-development-company-in-uae-c81ed53fe1ac?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Mmeriem`**

+<blockquote>In today’s fast-evolving digital landscape, the automotive industry is rapidly embracing technology to enhance customer experience…
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/android/recommended target="_blank" rel="noopener noreferrer">Android</a></h1>
 <h3>1.
-Why I Stopped Using Callbacks in Android and Switched to Flow + ViewModel Events - <a href="https://medium.com/@baharudinmaulana78/why-i-stopped-using-callbacks-in-android-and-switched-to-flow-viewmodel-events-c9425c91a11c?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Created a Life Sim Where You Inherit a $3M Debt: Why Most Games Are Too Easy - <a href="https://medium.com/@ocalirdigital/i-created-a-life-sim-where-you-inherit-a-3m-debt-why-most-games-are-too-easy-569b4499a663?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rudy DevKits`**
+✍️ **posted by `Ocalirdigital`**

-<blockquote>Not because it’s trendy.
-Because my sanity was at stake.
+<blockquote>From a beggar to a tycoon — or a prisoner.
+Exploring the dark side of life simulation in ‘Inheritance Simulator’.
 Continue reading on Medium »</blockquote>

 <h3>2.
-Gender Stereotyping and the Dilemma: My Perspectives - <a href="https://fkalam79.medium.com/gender-stereotyping-and-the-dilemma-my-perspectives-820e0350f0ec?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+10 Hidden Phone Features You Didn’t Know Exist (2026 Guide) - <a href="https://medium.com/@quicktechfix30/10-hidden-phone-features-you-didnt-know-exist-2026-guide-02cc8f24b9e3?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Farzana Kalam`**
+✍️ **posted by `Quick tech Fix`**

-<blockquote>It`s Girls Talks..Boys are not allowed…These manly thing..How come a female is interested?
-It sounds not that bad through a discussion…
+<blockquote>Most people use their smartphones every day, but they only use a small part of what their phones are capable of doing.
+Modern smartphones…
 Continue reading on Medium »</blockquote>

 <h3>3.
+Givra Is Almost Here: A Behind-the-Scenes Look at Our Journey to Launch - <a href="https://medium.com/@giftwithgivra/givra-is-almost-here-a-behind-the-scenes-look-at-our-journey-to-launch-42579e9f277b?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Givra App`**

+<blockquote>Building something meaningful takes time, patience, and a lot of unseen work.
+Continue reading on Medium »</blockquote>

-How Android Installs an APK: The 12-Step Process Nobody Tells You About - <a href="https://medium.com/@professionalprovishal/how-android-installs-an-apk-the-12-step-process-nobody-tells-you-about-8eee0fa6ea4b?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>4.
+Android StudiodaYapay Zeka Destekli Geliştirme Araçları ve Maksimum Verim - <a href="https://medium.com/@pulatcemalettin/android-studiodayapay-zeka-destekli-geli%C5%9Ftirme-ara%C3%A7lar%C4%B1-ve-maksimum-verim-511ef91aa16f?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Cemalettin Pulat`**

+<blockquote>Yapay zeka araçlarının IDE’lere entegrasyonu, standart kod tamamlamanın ötesine geçerek tüm codebase’i anlayan ve otonom görevler…
+Continue reading on Medium »</blockquote>

+<h3>5.
+5 Powerful S Pen Apps You're Probably Not Using on Your Samsung Device - <a href="https://medium.com/@sagarthakkar66/5-powerful-s-pen-apps-youre-probably-not-using-on-your-samsung-device-48f59755dd50?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Sagar Thakkar`**

+<blockquote>The S Pen apps that never make it to headlines but absolutely deserve a spot on your device.
+Continue reading on Medium »</blockquote>

+<h3>6.
+777tez Game Complete Guide for Beginners in Pakistan - <a href="https://medium.com/@jhonanny36/777tez-game-complete-guide-for-beginners-in-pakistan-9733be5dc608?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Jhonanny`**

+<blockquote>Introduction of 777tez Game
+Continue reading on Medium »</blockquote>

+<h3>7.
+From Tap to UI: Breaking Down Android’s Cold Start in 400ms - <a href="https://medium.com/@professionalprovishal/from-tap-to-ui-breaking-down-androids-cold-start-in-400ms-33a73407f652?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `vishal`**

-<blockquote>What actually happens between “Install” and “Open” — signature schemes, a daemon with root access, dex compilation, UID assignment, and…
+<blockquote>A journey from your thumb touching glass to the first pixel appearing on screen — and why some apps make you wait an embarrassingly long…
 Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/ios/recommended target="_blank" rel="noopener noreferrer">IOS</a></h1>
 <h3>1.
-You’re Using Apple Calendar Wrong.
-Here’s How To Set It Up Right. - <a href="https://medium.com/the-useful-tech/youre-using-apple-calendar-wrong-here-s-how-to-set-it-up-right-e19b183d43bc?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Built a Gambling Blocker App Because I Couldn’t Stop - <a href="https://medium.com/@contact_94373/i-built-a-gambling-blocker-app-because-i-couldnt-stop-0d3d976397b8?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `The Useful Tech`**
+✍️ **posted by `EXYSTAR`**

-<blockquote>The best productivity app was already on your iPhone all along
+<blockquote>I’ve lost money to gambling.
+More than once.
-Continue reading on The Useful Tech »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>2.
-5 ARC Interview Questions Every iOS Developer Should Know - <a href="https://medium.com/@swatimishra2824/5-arc-interview-questions-every-ios-developer-should-know-60c5b8ba482f?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Only iOS Notifications Guide You’ll Ever Need (Until Apple Deprecates Something Again) - <a href="https://medium.com/@rajanTheSilentCompiler/the-only-ios-notifications-guide-youll-ever-need-until-apple-deprecates-something-again-ddfdd820c8a1?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Swati Mishra`**
+✍️ **posted by `Rajan Singh`**

-<blockquote>If you’ve ever prepared for an iOS interview, you’ve probably noticed that ARC almost always comes up.
+<blockquote>A Staff Engineer’s deep-dive into every moving part of UserNotifications — from permission prompts to custom UIs, with battle scars…
 Continue reading on Medium »</blockquote>

 <h3>3.
-Gemma + Firebase + iOS: cómo integrar IA en el dispositivo sin depender del backend - <a href="https://medium.com/@kevinhomorales/gemma-firebase-ios-c%C3%B3mo-integrar-ia-en-el-dispositivo-sin-depender-del-backend-f478a9bb496f?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Givra Is Almost Here: A Behind-the-Scenes Look at Our Journey to Launch - <a href="https://medium.com/@giftwithgivra/givra-is-almost-here-a-behind-the-scenes-look-at-our-journey-to-launch-42579e9f277b?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kevin Morales`**
+✍️ **posted by `Givra App`**

-<blockquote>La mayoría de integraciones de IA en apps móviles dependen del backend.
+<blockquote>Building something meaningful takes time, patience, and a lot of unseen work.
 Continue reading on Medium »</blockquote>

 <h3>4.
-Building Shansan Fit: From Product Vision to Engineering Discipline - <a href="https://medium.com/@amoghjs7/building-shansan-fit-from-product-vision-to-engineering-discipline-12a3ff42b9da?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Paid €25/Month for App Store Screenshots.
+Then I Showed Codex What I Needed. - <a href="https://medium.com/@alberto.rodriguez.salgado.97/i-paid-25-month-for-app-store-screenshots-then-i-showed-codex-what-i-needed-ecb1f09be047?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Amogh J.S`**
+✍️ **posted by `Alberto Rodriguez`**

-<blockquote>Chapter 1 — When the Product Started Feeling Real
+<blockquote>How I replaced a SaaS subscription with a local pipeline — and got something far more powerful in return.
 Continue reading on Medium »</blockquote>

 <h3>5.
-BLoC vs Riverpod: Choosing the Right State Management in Flutter - <a href="https://medium.com/@codernta/bloc-vs-riverpod-choosing-the-right-state-management-in-flutter-5fe55edb165f?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Stop Your iPhone Screen from Sliding Down (Disable One-Hand Mode) - <a href="https://lonelyowl.medium.com/how-to-stop-your-iphone-screen-from-sliding-down-disable-one-hand-mode-831f2471f3ee?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nithin TA`**
+✍️ **posted by `Lonely Owl`**

-<blockquote>State management is the backbone of every Flutter application.
+<blockquote>If your iPhone screen suddenly slides halfway down when you swipe, don’t worry — it’s a feature, not a problem.
+It’s called Reachability…
 Continue reading on Medium »</blockquote>

 <h3>6.
-Protocol-Oriented Programming in SwiftUI: Swift’s Preferred Paradigm - <a href="https://21zerixpm.medium.com/protocol-oriented-programming-in-swiftui-swifts-preferred-paradigm-ad55646f0cd3?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Appify — Mobile App Landing Page: Launch Your Startup Website in Hours, Not Weeks - <a href="https://medium.com/@mahmoudmr409/appify-mobile-app-landing-page-launch-your-startup-website-in-hours-not-weeks-77c5a954751c?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jerry PM`**
+✍️ **posted by `Mido Bi-pro7`**

-<blockquote>Part 85 of 100 in the SwiftUI Zero to Expert Series
+<blockquote>You have a brilliant app idea.
+Your team is ready.
 Continue reading on Medium »</blockquote>

 <h3>7.
-Apple’s 2026 Roadmap: Everything We Know About iOS 27 - <a href="https://medium.com/@mathanamohans2003/apples-2026-roadmap-everything-we-know-about-ios-27-123b7fe2457b?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Learn how to make iOS apps online that can be used in the real world - <a href="https://medium.com/@anusandanam675/learn-how-to-make-ios-apps-online-that-can-be-used-in-the-real-world-bdaeb25cb53a?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `apple insides`**
+✍️ **posted by `Anusandanam`**

-<blockquote>We are less than three months away from the release of iOS 27, which will be announced during WWDC.
-The rumors are still trying to get a…
+<blockquote>Preface to iOS App Development
 Continue reading on Medium »</blockquote>